SBG-Systems/sbg_ros_driver/README.md

 ## Nodes
 ### sbg_device node
-The `sbg_device` node handles the communication with the connected device, publishes the SBG output to the Ros environment and subscribes to useful topics such as RTCM data streams.
+The `sbg_device` node handles the communication with the connected device, publishes the SBG output to the ROS environment and subscribes to useful topics such as RTCM data streams.

 #### Published Topics
 ##### SBG Systems specific topics